 - Pitch for a possible piece of consultancy to a panel of people from the client organisation

 Introduction to Management Psychology and Quantitative Workplace Data

 This module has four main aims:

-- To focus on the core topics of organisation, leadership and employee engagement
+- To focus on core topics of relevance to management psychology

 Introduction to Research Methods